 - Quality – To some, quality is single-handedly the most important criterion when deciding on a place to live.
 This ranking score answers the question, “How luxurious is this condo development?”.
 In deriving each score, the level and quality of services and amenities were taken into account, with a ranking score of 10 being the best.

-- Waterfront? – There are many different types of waterfront (oceanfront, bayfront, river front, intracoastal front, etc.).
-This ranking factor puts a score to each one, with oceanfront being most coveted and scoring a 10.
+- Waterfront? – There are many different types of waterfront (oceanfront, bayfront, riverfront, Intracoastal front, etc.).
+This ranking factor puts a score to each one, with oceanfront being the most coveted and scoring a 10.
 Condo developments that are landlocked (i.e. non-waterfront) score a 5 in this category.

 - Age – This ranking factor was recently added in an effort to better mimic actual demand and buyer behavior in the marketplace.
 Prior to its inclusion, older condo developments were ranking too high compared to newer condo developments, something which was not perceived in the marketplace.
 Due to progressions made in design and architecture along with changes in consumer tastes, this is something that should be expected and accounted for in most cases.
-30 years ago, for example, most condo developments delivered units with 8 to 8 1/2 foot high ceilings.
-These days, 11 to 12 foot high ceilings is becoming the norm.
+30 years ago, for example, most condo developments delivered units with 8 to 8 1/2-foot high ceilings.
+These days, 11 to 12-foot high ceilings are becoming the norm.

-- Risk Adjustment – Ranging from mild to severe, every condo development has risks that are associated with it.
-A condo development which has one or more of the following may spell trouble: a high number of distressed properties, pending special assessments, an overabundance of properties currently on the market, a construction defect, high investor concentration, or pending litigation.
-Here, a high risk adjustment score is a good thing, with a 10 being the safest.
+- Health Score – Ranging from mild to severe, every condo development has risks that are associated with it.
+A condo development that has one or more of the following may spell trouble: a high number of distressed properties, pending special assessments, an overabundance of properties currently on the market, a construction defect, high investor concentration, or pending litigation.
+A high health score is a good thing, with a 10 being the healthiest.

 Disclaimer: Miami Condo Rankings is meant to serve as a real estate guide.
 It is in no way intended to be fact nor act as a substitute for your own due diligence.
 When in doubt, seek legal advice from an attorney.